CJLO: Other

 In 2010, CJLO was ranked as one of the best college radio stations by the Huffington Post and was the only Canadian radio station selected to attend the First Annual International Radio Festival in Zurich, Switzerland.
 In 2013, CJLO was voted the second Best Radio Station in the CultMTL Best of MTL Readers Poll.
 In 2022, CJLO was voted #1 Best Radio Station in Montreal in the CultMTL Best of MTL Readers Poll.
+In 2025, CJLO was voted the second Best Radio Station in the CultMTL Best of MTL Readers Poll.